basilriez/basilriez/README.md

   <br>
   im autistic and dissociative and consequently my memory is very poor so please be mindful of that when speaking to me
   <br>
-  also dont talk to me if ur profic or under 15 i will block you
+  also dont talk to me if ur under 15 i will block you
 </p>

 <img src="https://ries.neocities.org/media/art/2026/bald.png" height="400">